nrdvana/daemonproxy/README.md

 should be able to restart a daemon connected to the same output pipe (for logging) that it was originally connected to, and also give it an identical environment each time it is started.
-(this is a thing that is hard to do when you run init scripts from cron jobs or other sloppy methods like that)
+(this is a thing that is hard to guarantee with init scripts, which could be executed from any context)

 The point at which daemonproxy diverges from the rest is that it generates a stream of events which can be piped to an